irqoff/notes/OTUS_PostgreSQL_2022/homework08/README.md

 ## Conclusion

-Performance depends little on autovacuum if you have bottle neck on disk writing.
+Performance depends little on autovacuum if you have bottleneck on disk writing.